GerHobbelt/dat.gui/README.md

 ## Packaged Builds
-The easiest way to use dat.GUI in your code is by using the built source at `build/dat.gui.min.js`.
-These built JavaScript files bundle all the necessary dependencies to run dat.GUI.
+The easiest way to use dat.GUI in your code is by using the built source at [`build/dat.gui.min.js`](build/dat.gui.min.js).
+This built JavaScript file bundles all the necessary dependencies to run dat.GUI.

 In your `head` tag, include the following code:
 ```html